denisecase/pro-analytics-ai/README.md

 > Status: Runs locally, not yet hosted enabled for GitHub Pages access...

+## Limited Focus

+This assistant is trained on the [pro-analytics-01](https://github.com/denisecase/pro-analytics-01) guide and is designed to help with setting up and working on professional analytics projects using Git, Python, and VS Code.

 ## Notes: Use Python 3.11, Needs 0.5 GB

 ML tools work better on 3.11.